koto-lang/koto/docs/reference/core_lib/test.md

 ## Writing tests

-To add tests to a Koto script, `export` a Map named `tests`, and then any functions in the Map with names starting with `test_` will be run as tests.
+To add tests to a Koto script, `export` a Map named `tests`, and then any functions in the Map tagged with `@test` will be run as tests.

-If a function named `pre_test` is in the `tests` Map, then it will be run before each test.
-Similarly, if a function named `post_test` is present then it will be run after each test.
+If a function named `@pre_test` is in the `tests` Map, then it will be run before each test.
+Similarly, if a function named `@post_test` is present then it will be run after each test.

 These functions are useful if some setup work is needed before each test, and